-Segmentation evaluation using standard precision, recall metrics for comparing two segmentation labels.
+Segmentation evaluation using standard precision, and recall metrics for comparing two segmentation labels.

 console.
-View the console pressing ‘Show’ button on the Console port.
+View the console by clicking the Show button on the Console port.

 Note that the metrics computed are binary for every material provided in the label field.
 Pairwise comparisons are made between materials with the same number between the Ground Truth and Comparison label fields.
 Therefore, be sure that the material IDs are equivalent in both data sets before interpreting the metrics.